FC Memmingen: History

 The team was formed on 30 May 1907 as the football department of the gymnastics club Memminger Turnvereins 1859 and became independent in the fall of that year.
 They re-joined TV on 14 February 1919 before regaining their independence in March 1924 as FC Memmingen 07 Verein für Rasensport und Leibesübungen.
 The association later adopted its current name, FC Memmingen 07 Verein für Leibesübungen.

 Prior to World War II the team captured seven local titles at various levels of play.
-In 1933 it took part in qualification play for the Gauliga Bayern, one of sixteen new top-flight divisions formed in the re-organization of German football under the Third Reich, but dropped a 2:3 decision to BC Augsburg.
+In 1933 it took part in qualification play for the Gauliga Bayern, one of sixteen new top-flight divisions formed in the re-organization of German football under the Third Reich.

 FCM made a first appearance in the top-league of Bavaria in 1953, when, after finishing second in the 2nd Amateurliga Schwaben, the club was admitted to the new Amateurliga Südbayern (III).
 Its first season there was not very successful and the team found itself relegated after finishing last.
 It bounced back with a 2nd Amateurliga title in 1955 and a finish at the top of its promotion group.
 Two good seasons followed with top-five finishes but in 1958, the club was relegated once again.
 It finished on top of the 2nd Amateurliga once again in 1958, after having to play a decider against TSV Göggingen, which it won.

 The two following seasons in the Bayernliga were difficult and the club was relegated once more in 1961.
 The team remained in the 2nd Amateurliga and qualified for the new tier-four Landesliga Bayern-Süd in 1963.